soedinglab/cooperative_rbp/README.md

 [Stitzinger S.H., Sohrabi-Jahromi S., and Söding J. (2021) Cooperativity boosts affinity and specificity of proteins with multiple RNA-binding domains. bioRxiv](https://www.biorxiv.org/content/10.1101/2021.01.27.428308v1).

 ## Abstract
 Numerous cellular processes rely on the binding of proteins with high affinity to specific sets of RNAs.
-Yet most RNA binding domains display low specificity and affinity, to the extent that for most RNA-binding domains, the enrichment of the best binding motif measured by HT-SELEX or RNA bind-n-seq is usually below 10-fold, dramatically lower than that of DNA-binding domains.
-Here, we develop a thermodynamic model to predict the binding affinity for proteins with any number of RNA-binding domains given the affinities of their isolated domains.
-For the four proteins in which affinities for individual domains have been measured the model predictions are in good agreement with experimental values.
-The model gives insight into how proteins with multiple RNA-binding domains can reach affinities and specificities orders of magnitude higher than their individual domains.
-Our results contribute towards resolving the conundrum of missing specificity and affinity of RNA binding proteins and underscore the need for bioinformatic methods that can learn models for multi-domain RNA binding proteins from high-throughput *in-vitro* and *in-vivo* experiments.
+Yet most RNA-binding domains display low specificity and affinity in comparison to DNA-binding domains.
+The best binding motif is typically only enriched by less than a factor 10 in high-throughput RNA SELEX or RNA bind-n-seq measurements.
+Here, we provide insight into how cooperative binding of multiple domains in RNA-binding proteins (RBPs) can boost their effective affinity and specificity orders of magnitude higher than their individual domains.
+We present a thermodynamic model to calculate the effective binding affinity (avidity) for idealized, sequence-specific RBPs with any number of RBDs given the affinities of their isolated domains.
+For seven proteins in which affinities for individual domains have been measured, the model predictions are in good agreement with measurements.
+The model also explains how a two-fold difference in binding site density on RNA can increase protein occupancy ten-fold.
+It is therefore rationalized that local clusters of binding motifs are the physiological binding targets of multi-domain RBPs.

 ## Simulation script
 `rbp_model.py` implements the setup of the simulations and the calculations based on our analytical approach.
 The parameters of the proteins are loaded from text files in the folder `examples`.